SEABROOK ISLAND

 Comprehensive Plan

-On July 23, 2019, the Town Council gave final reading approval to Ordinance 2019-06, which adopted a new comprehensive plan for the Town of Seabrook Island.
-The 2019 plan is a complete update and re-write of the town's previous comprehensive plan, which was adopted in July of 2009.
+On February 25, 2025, Town Council gave final reading approval to Ordinance 2024-11, which adopted a five-year update to the Town of Seabrook Island Comprehensive Plan.
+The purpose of the 2024 plan update was to review and amend the town's 2019 Comprehensive Plan, which was adopted in July of 2009.

-As required by law, the 2019 comprehensive plan is made up of nine individual elements, each of which is an expression of the Council's overarching policy goals:
+As required by law, the 2024 Comprehensive Plan Update is made up of ten individual elements, each of which is an expression of the Council's overarching policy goals:

 • Population Goal: Accommodate the Seabrook Island community in an environmentally and fiscally sustainable manner, with particular attention to preserving the island’s natural beauty while continuing to provide its residents and visitors a healthy and active lifestyle.

-• Economic Development Goal: Through the coordination and cooperation of all governing entities, implement strategies that promote the economic vitality and financial stability of Seabrook Island while maintaining its residential character and preserving its natural beauty.
+• Economic Development Goal: Through the coordination and cooperation of all stakeholders, implement strategies that promote the economic vitality of Seabrook Island while maintaining its residential character and preserving its natural beauty and addressing the environmental and development factors that affect its vitality and viability.

 • Natural Resources Goal: Maintain Seabrook Island’s environmental integrity and natural beauty through the continuation of sustainable actions that ensure that natural systems and built structures protect habitats, create a healthy environment, and promote energy efficiency.